Painted Clear Winged Snout Moth

 LASIOCAMPINAE, LASIOCAMPIDAE, BOMBYCOIDEA

-It grows to a length of about 5 cms.
+The caterpillar grows to a length of about 5 cms.
+The pupa is brown.

 The eggs are nearly spherical, and are brown with white markings.
 They are laid in irregular masses on a leaf of a foodplant.